Properties of Noncommutative Renyi and Augustin Information: Properties of Auxiliary Functions

 \section{Properties of Auxiliary Functions}

-This section is devoted to proving fundamental properties of the auxiliary functions, which are defined as scaled versions of the R\'enyi information and Augustin information introduced in Section~\ref{sec:information}.
-We first present the convexity and concavity property of the auxiliary functions in the prior probability distribution.
-Second, we complete the open problems of the concavity in the order $s\in(-1,0)$.
-Finally, we employ the concavity and the equicontinuity of the R\'enyi and Augustin information shown in Section~\ref{sec:information} to establish the joint continuity.
+This section is devoted to proving fundamental properties of the auxiliary functions, which are defined as a scaled version of the R\'enyi information and Augustin information introduced in Section~\ref{sec:information}.
+Firstly, we present the convexity and concavity property of the auxiliary functions in prior probability distributions (Theorem~\ref{theo:prior}).
+Secondly, we prove the concavity property in order $s\in(-1,0)$ for the sandwiched form (Theorem~\ref{theo:concave_*}) and for the Petz form (Theorem~\ref{theo:concave_Petz}), respectively, which thus answers the open problems as we described in Section~\ref{sec:introduction}.
+Lastly, we employ the concavity and the equicontinuity of the R\'enyi and Augustin information established in Section~\ref{sec:information} to prove the joint continuity of the auxiliary functions (Theorem~\ref{theo:joint_cont}).
+We note that results established in this section can be extended to tracial von Neumann algebras (see Remark~\ref{remark}).
+We present our proof in terms of bounded operator $\mathcal{B(H)}$ since the usual quantum information-theoretic protocols are formulated accordingly (see Section~\ref{sec:applications}).